maxi-blocks/maxi-blocks/.github/pull_request_template.md

 -   [ ] My changes generate no new warnings/errors
 -   [ ] I have added/updated tests that prove my fix is effective or that my feature works
 -   [ ] New and existing unit tests pass locally with my changes
+-   [ ] I have modified CLI commands to work with my changes (if applicable)